Symptoms & Diagnosis

 Your GP will probably be the first point of contact to begin investigating and may perform some tests to begin with. in some cases your optician, or other clinician may have been consulted and then referred to your GP for investigation.

-Before visiting your GP, we recommend you should,
+Before visiting your GP

 - Make a list of any medicines you take including alternative therapies and vitamins.

-- List any family illnesses or conditions e.g. heart disease, diabetes mellitus,
+- List any family illnesses or conditions e.g. heart disease, diabetes mellitus.

-- Your Gp will preform Blood tests and may refer you to a specialist upon reviewing the results of your tests
+- Your GP will preform Blood tests and may refer you to a specialist upon reviewing the results of your tests

 - .